 There are two main reasons why breeders normally require a spay-neuter contract:

 - Experienced breeders put a lot of hard work and time into breeding dogs that are healthy and meet breed standards.
-They do not want new owners to be able to make profit off of their hard work by selling puppies.
+They do not want new owners to be able to make a profit off of their hard work by selling puppies.

 - They want to ensure that continued breeding improves the quality of the Rhodesian Ridgeback breed.